transccc/iot-project/README.md

 ## Computer Setup
 ### Chosen IDE
--  **IDE:** VSCode for its user-friendly interface and its many features, along with my prior experience using it.
+-  **IDE:** VSCode for its good UI and its many features, along with my prior experience using it.

 ### Steps for Computer Setup